Skip to main content

 The Regulatory Committee supports the Management Board in providing strategic oversight of the ICO’s regulatory delivery, including methodologies, decision making and processes in line with our strategic enduring objectives, to ensure that these are effective and fit for purpose.

 The Committee is responsible for scrutinising regulatory impact, performance and service provision by the ICO.
 The Committee does not have any role in advising on individual cases.
-The Committee is chaired by the Information Commissioner.
+The Committee is normally chaired by the Information Commissioner.
+During any vacancy in the office of Commissioner, chairing arrangements operate in line with the Scheme of Delegations and agreed governance arrangements.

 Terms of Reference are available here.